-1. Necessary measures are implemented to prevent distribution of illegal fake applications so that customers using applications on smart devises are protected.
+1. Necessary measures are implemented to prevent distribution of illegal fake applications so that users using applications on smart devises are protected.
 (Note 1)

-- 1) Electronic signature is given when applications are developed. - 2) Implementing countermeasures such as encryption and obfuscation in preparation for the possibility that a smartphone application is reverse engineered. - 3) Never saving personal information inside applications. - 4) Patrolling application sites.
+- 1) Electronic signature is given when applications are developed. - 2) Implementing countermeasures such as encryption and obfuscation in preparation for the possibility that a smartphone application is reverse engineered. - 3) Never saving personal information inside applications. - 4) Patrolling application sites. - 5) When using QR code payment, take measures such as security measures and user protection for risks inherent in QR code payment.